 Yes, as long as they enroll the child within 30 days of the birth or adoption.
 Either of these events can occur before, on, or after the qualifying event date.

 The employer company closed, and there is no health plan.
 Are employees still eligible for COBRA insurance?

 No. QBs must be part of an active health plan to be eligible for COBRA.
 However, union members may be entitled to continue coverage depending on their collective bargaining agreement.

 Are there alternatives to COBRA?

 For more information on COBRA, visit the Department of Labor website or consult your qualified benefits counsel.

-Since 2002, DataPath has been a market leader in billing solutions for COBRA insurance and State Continuation.
-Learn more today.
+Since 2002, DataPath has been a market leader in COBRA administration software.